Our Board of Directors

 • Engage them in a highly compelling math tool — at the core of STEM — from their first day of school.

 Christopher conceptualized Math4ALL and delineated its core features and functionality.
 He is overseeing Math4ALL’s software development.

 Plus, he assembled Quoria’s board and Council of Advisors — a collection of experts tailor-made to assist in Math4ALL’s development, promotion, and adoption.
 Areas of expertise include software development, UI/UX design, translations, marketing, finance, and nonprofit management.

 Prior to founding Quoria, he was the President of Barnum Software, a developer and publisher of the educational software, Quarter Mile Math.
 Math4ALL is an updated, 21st Century version of that software being written from the ground up.

 Christopher received a bachelors degree in Religious Studies from the University of California, Santa Barbara.

-Lisa is Vice President and General Manager of the Desktop Client Platforms Group in the PC Client Group at Intel Corporation.
-She is responsible for the business P&L, strategy, and product development for Intel’s desktop product line.
+Lisa was Vice President and General Manager of the Desktop Client Platforms Group in the PC Client Group at Intel Corporation.
+She was responsible for the business P&L, strategy, and product development for Intel’s desktop product line.

-Prior to her current role, she was Vice President in the Intel Architecture Group (IAG) and General Manager of the Enterprise Platforms and Services Division.
-And prior to that, she was General Manager of Server Platform Management, responsible for managing Xeon and Itanium processor-based platform product lines.
+Prior to that, she was Vice President in the Intel Architecture Group (IAG) and General Manager of the Enterprise Platforms and Services Division.
+Before that, she was General Manager of Server Platform Management, responsible for managing Xeon and Itanium processor-based platform product lines.

 Lisa received her bachelor's degree in Electrical Engineering from the University of Oklahoma in 1988 and her master's degree in the same field of study from Arizona State University in 1996.